flowmatters/SourceFEWSAdapter/README.md

 **Note:** With simple time series mapping, the adapter writes out the complete CSV file with the exported timeseries and any existing file on disk is removed.

-### Custom time series mapping
+### Time series mapping with qualifiers

-With custom time series mapping, the destination of each exported scalar time series can be specified by including two qualifiers in the header of the time series:
+With qualifier time series mapping, the destination of each exported scalar time series can be specified by including two qualifiers in the header of the time series:

 * `file:<filename.csv>`, and
 * `column:<one based column number>`